zyx/manual/Migrate1.md

 You are now ready to add optional Rack v1 features to your plugin.

 You may add parameters labels, units, and nonlinear scaling to be displayed when users right-click on a parameter or enable *View > Parameter tooltips*.
-See [Module::configParam()](https://github.com/VCVRack/Rack/blob/v1-gpl/include/engine/Module.hpp#L94-L95).
+See [Module::configParam()](https://github.com/VCVRack/Rack/blob/v1/include/engine/Module.hpp#L94-L95).

-If you with to add support for polyphonic cables, see [How polyphonic cables will work in Rack v1](https://community.vcvrack.com/t/how-polyphonic-cables-will-work-in-rack-v1/1464) and [engine/Port.hpp](https://github.com/VCVRack/Rack/blob/v1-gpl/include/engine/Port.hpp).
+If you with to add support for polyphonic cables, see [How polyphonic cables will work in Rack v1](https://community.vcvrack.com/t/how-polyphonic-cables-will-work-in-rack-v1/1464), [Making your monophonic module polyphonic](https://community.vcvrack.com/t/how-polyphonic-cables-will-work-in-rack-v1/1464/39), and [engine/Port.hpp](https://github.com/VCVRack/Rack/blob/v1/include/engine/Port.hpp).